Leo McKern: Radio

-Personal life
+Personal life and death

 In 1983, McKern was appointed an Officer of the Order of Australia for his services to the performing arts.

 He frequently travelled between England and Australia, both to visit family and friends and to appear in various films and plays.
 As he was frightened of flying, he booked tickets to travel on cargo ships.
 This gave him time and peace to read scripts and contracts, with the added benefit of feeling he was on holiday.

 Worried that his stout frame would not appeal to audiences, McKern suffered from stage fright, which became harder to control with age.

 In 1997 he appeared in a party political broadcast for the United Kingdom Independence Party.

-McKern and his wife, fellow Australian actor Jane Holland (A Son is Born, 1946), had two daughters, Abigail and Harriet.
+McKern and his wife, fellow Australian actor Jane Holland (A Son Is Born, 1946), had two daughters, Abigail and Harriet.

-Suffering in his final years from ill health, McKern moved into a nursing home near Bath in Somerset in 2002, where he died a few weeks later, on July 23, at the age of 82; his body was cremated at Haycombe Cemetery in Bath.
+Suffering in his final years from ill health, McKern moved into a nursing home near Bath in Somerset in 2002, where he died a few weeks later, on 23 July, at the age of 82; his body was cremated at Haycombe Cemetery in Bath.